Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Abstract

 \section{Abstract}

-In this paper, we propose a fully discrete soft thresholding trigonometric polynomial approximation on $[-\pi,\pi],$ named Lasso trigonometric interpolation.
+This paper introduces a fully discrete soft thresholding trigonometric polynomial approximation on $[-\pi,\pi],$ named Lasso trigonometric interpolation.
 This approximation is an $\ell_1$-regularized discrete least squares approximation under the same conditions of classical trigonometric interpolation on an equidistant grid.
-Lasso trigonometric interpolation is sparse and meanwhile it is an efficient tool to deal with noisy data.
-We theoretically analyze Lasso trigonometric interpolation for continuous periodic function.
-The principal results show that the $L_2$ error bound of Lasso trigonometric interpolation is less than that of classical trigonometric interpolation, which improved the robustness of trigonometric interpolation.
-This paper also presents numerical results on Lasso trigonometric interpolation on $[-\pi,\pi]$, with or without the presence of data errors.
+Lasso trigonometric interpolation is a sparse scheme which is efficient in dealing with noisy data.
+We theoretically analyze Lasso trigonometric interpolation quality for continuous periodic function.
+The $L_2$ error bound of Lasso trigonometric interpolation is less than that of classical trigonometric interpolation, which improved the robustness of trigonometric interpolation.
+The performance of Lasso trigonometric interpolation for several testing functions ($\sin$ wave, triangular wave, sawtooth wave, square wave), is illustrated with numerical examples, with or without the presence of data errors.